NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 NEO-6M GPS Chip

-• Low supply current (~45mA)
+• Low supply current of approximately 45 mA during continuous operation

 Position Fix LED Indicator

-3.3V low-dropout Regulator
+3.3V Low-Dropout Regulator

 Specifications

-TypeGPS
+TypeGPS Receiver

-Operating Temperature-40°C ~ 85°C
+Operating Temperature−40°C to +85°C

-Horizontal Position Accuracy2.5m
+Horizontal Position Accuracy2.5 m CEP

 Communication ProtocolNMEA, UBX Binary, RTCM

-InterfaceUART, SPI, USB and DDC
+InterfaceUART, SPI, USB, DDC (I2C)

 For more information regarding the NEO-6M module refer to its datasheet given here.

-Pinout of NEO 6M Module
+Pinout of NEO-6M Module

 NEO 6M GPS module pin out